 Protecting the microbiota

-- The medical community has well acknowledged today that preserving the microbiota balance and diversity during antibiotic treatments could prevent serious medical conditions such as C.difficile infections.
-It is also anticipated that maintaining the microbiota equilibrium is a driver for long-term health, as well as better outcomes for certain treatments concerning pathologies such as cancer.
-Da Volterra develops innovative healthcare products with demonstrated benefits in protection of the intestinal microbiota during antibiotic treatments.
+- The medical community has well acknowledged today that preserving the microbiota balance and diversity during antibiotic treatments could prevent serious medical conditions such as C. difficile infections and graft-versus-host-disease.
+Maintaining a healthy microbiota could also prevent the selection and colonization of multi-resistant bacteria, and therefore limit the emergence and spread of antimicrobial resistance and prevent subsequent life-threatening infections.
+Finally, it is anticipated that maintaining the microbiota equilibrium is a driver for long-term health, and could favor better outcomes for cancer patients treated with certain cancer therapies, such as immune checkpoint inhibitors.
+Da Volterra develops innovative healthcare products with demonstrated benefits in protection of the intestinal microbiota during antibiotic treatments